173TECH/sayn_project_example_nlp_news_scraping/readme.md

 **Brief Overview:**

- 1. This project scrapes data from the BBC News RSS feeds and writes it into a sqlite database using SAYN's Python Tasks.
+ 1. This project scrapes data from the BBC News RSS feeds and writes it into a SQLite database using SAYN's Python Tasks.

  2. This data is cleaned using SAYN's AutoSQL Tasks.